-Income Taxes
+Allocation of Income Taxes

+The Company is a party to a tax sharing arrangement with Sun Holding (Note 11) and affiliates related through common ownership and management control.
+The Company reports income taxes in these consolidated financial statements using the separate return method.
 Deferred income tax assets and liabilities are computed annually for differences between the consolidated financial statement and federal income tax bases of assets and liabilities that will result in taxable or deductible amounts in the future, based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
-In concluding that it is not more-likely-than-not that the Company's deferred tax assets will be realized, the Company evaluates both positive and negative evidence regarding the future utilization of these assets.
+In concluding that it is more-likely-than-not that the Company's deferred tax assets will be realized, the Company evaluates both positive and negative evidence regarding the future utilization of these assets.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.
 Income tax expense is the tax payable or refundable for the year plus or minus the change during the year in deferred tax assets and liabilities.